mboljen/blurlandscape-convert/README.md

 # blurlandscape-convert

-Add blur padding to convert portrait images to landscape.
+Add blur padding to convert portrait images to landscape

 ## Description

-**blurlandscape-convert** adds a blurred padding to convert portrait images to landscape.
+This script adds a blurred padding to convert portrait images to landscape.

 ## Synopsis